Pragya158/C__Projects/README.md

 3. The `switch-case` statement performs the selected operation.
 4. For options 1-4 , the program takes two numbers as input.
 5. In division , the program checks whether the second number is zero to prevent division by zero.
-6. The calulator continues running until the user selects 5 (Exit).
+6. The calculator continues running until the user selects 5 (Exit).

 ▶ How to Run